alexDS12/traffic-light-dqnagent/README.md

 Every piece of code has it's own docstring, therefore it might be helpful.
 However, if any questions, please open an issue and I'll gladly help you.

-When total episodes are reached, 3 plots will be generated in the path shown in console.
+When total episodes are reached, total rewards, mean waiting time and mean waiting length will be generated in the path shown in console.

 ## Problems